k2view-academy/K2View-Academy/articles/DPM/02_Admin_Module/11_DPM_Roles.md

 •	**Customer Service Representative (CSR)**: a CSR is a call center representative attending customer requests by submitting a Data Privacy related request on their behalf.
 A CSR can:
 -	Submit a new request.
--	Inspect the details of an existing request, without changing its details.
+-	Review the details of an existing request, without changing its details.

 •	 **Data Steward**: data stewards are users assigned to the Request fulfilment process, and are responsible to execute a specific task in the request flow.
 The Data Steward can:
--	View the list of open tasks that should be handled by the group of representative stewards.
+-	View the list of open tasks that should be handled by the group this Steward makes a part of.
--	Take ownership of a task by marking it as "assigned" to avoid other stewards from working on the same task.
+-	Mark a task as assigned to themselves to avoid other stewards from working on the same task
--	Review, Update, or approve a task in order to move it to the next step
+-	Review, Update, or Approve a task in order to move it to the next step
--	Release the completed assigned task by this data steward.
+-	Release a Task that is assigned to this data steward.

-•	**Case Owner**:
--	Each customer request submitted in the DPM is assigned to a specific case owner.
+•	**Case Owner**: Each customer request submitted in the DPM is assigned to a specific case owner.
 The case owner follows up on the request progress and assures  the request is completed within the expected SLA.
 A case owner can:
--	View the list of requests, and filter requests, to identify risks of an incomplete request within the stated timeline of the SLA.
+-	View the list of, and filter requests, to identify risks of not completion the request within the timeline stated by the SLA.
 -	Open a specific request and view or complete its stages, tasks.

 •	**Supervisor**: The supervisor is responsible to manage the allocation of requests to the case owners.
 The supervisor can: